 The interim Hutton Fair Pay Report noted that most 'top to bottom' pay multiples in the public sector are in the region of 1:8.1 to 1:12.1.
-The multiples in Flintshire are therefore below this notional range and are showing a reducing pay range between 'top and bottom' year on year.
+The multiples in Flintshire are below the foot of this notional range and are showing a reducing pay range between 'top and bottom' year on year.
+This should be seen as good practice for the sector.